datasentinel/datasentinel_documentation/_build/html/_sources/installation/agent/installation.rst.txt

 - Connect to your user interface URL with a admin user.
 - Go to Tools submenu and click on agents.
-- Download the agent (tar.gz format, available for redhat/centos, debia, ubuntu)
+- Download the agent (tar.gz format, available for redhat/centos, debian, ubuntu)

 .. note::
    If you use our on-premises platform, the agents are available in the directory **/datasentinel/download**